Seancarpenter/Blog/blog/content/posts/concurrency_in_go.md

 As a precaution, it's very easy to write code that deadlocks when using waitgroups.
 A simple off by one error is all you'd need to force our previous example to deadlock.

 ## Select
+Another handy tool in our toolbox is the select statement.
+At a glance, a select statement looks a lot like a switch statement, but it's functionality couldn't be more different.
+Instead of evaluating conditionals, a select statement is a blocking call that listens to multiple channels and executes the code attached to the channel it first recieves a value from.
+If multiple channels are ready to be pulled from, then one is chosen at random.
+Notably, select statements only execute once, so we'll need to wrap our select statement in a loop if we want to continuously read from our channels.

+The following example demonstrates an extremely common pattern often seen when using the select statemnt.
+In it, we use two channels, one to pass messages between our main thread and our goroutines, and a second one to signal to our main loop to quit listening for new messages.

 {{< highlight go >}}
+import "fmt"
+import "time"

 func main() {
     jobs := make(chan int)
     quit := make(chan bool)